 There’s strength in numbers, especially when you’re a minority or facing systematic disadvantage.
 That’s why our communities are so important: they are groups of individuals providing a safe space to support each other, to share best practice and experiences, to network or simply to enjoy each other’s company.
-There are currently three communities supporting diverse groups in the IP sector:
+There are currently six communities supporting diverse groups in the IP sector:

 But even if you don’t belong to one of these so-called “minority” groups, you’re still welcome to join any of our communities as an ally.

 IP Inclusive is run entirely by volunteers and so the more volunteers we have, the more we can do.
 (We may come back to this – keep reading.)
 So, if you’d like a community to do more or to do something different, don’t wait – make it happen.
 Get in touch with the IP Inclusive team or through the contact links on the communities’ individual pages.

 And if you don’t feel the current communities cater for you, get in touch about starting your own; we’ll do what we can to support you.